-List level column method is commonly used one, you might be already following the same.
+List level column method is a commonly used one, you might be already following the same.
 To create metadata, move to list/library level and in settings, you can create columns based on your requirements.
 You can even choose different types of columns according to the tasks.

 SharePoint Site Column

-The drawback of using list column is, while creating metadata in the list/library level the saved document stays local to the same list or library.
-For instance, you have created task types with a dropdown in SharePoint document library.
+The drawback of using a list column is while creating metadata in the list/library level the saved document stays local to the same list or library.
+For instance, you have created task types with a dropdown in the SharePoint document library.
 The same list of task types in the dropdown cannot be used in a different document library.
 You have to edit or create new dropdowns for the new library.